How to read chord diagrams

 Common questions

-What does the numbers over, under or on the side of the chart mean?
+What do the numbers over, under or on the side of the chart mean?

 Numbers above or below the chord chart can normally indicate two things: the fret numbers or the fingerings.
-Roman numbers besides the chord chart indicate a fret and is indicated when the chord chart displays position higher up the fretboard.
+Roman numerals besides the chord chart indicate a fret and are shown when the chord chart displays a position higher up the fretboard.

 Why are the charts vertical and not horizontal?

-Why are the charts including four or five frets?
+Why do the charts include four or five frets?

 Why are the symbols a mix of circles, square and diamonds?

-The charts on Gutar-chord.org has only circles to indicate finger positions and use color codes in cases where distinguishes are needed.
+The charts on Guitar-chord.org has only circles to indicate finger positions and use color codes in cases where distinctions are needed.
 In some presentations (especially in black and white layouts), squares and diamonds are included.
 These are mostly used to distinguish the root in chords from the other notes.

 Read also about How to read short notated chords | chord and standard notation.